flix/book/src/common-problems.md

              complex instance type
 ```

-This is because, at least for the moment, it is not possible type define type
+This is because, at least for the moment, it is not possible type define
-class instances on records (or Datalog schema rows).
+trait instances on records (or Datalog schema rows).
 This may change in the
 future.
 Until then, it is necessary to wrap the record in an algebraic data
 type.
 For example: